onflow/docs/docs/concepts/events.md

 ![Screenshot 2023-08-18 at 14.30.36.png](_events_images/Screenshot_2023-08-18_at_14.30.36.png)

 The first `A` means the event is originating from a contract, which will always be the case for user-defined events.
 The contract address as the name implies is the location of a contract deployed on the Flow network.
-Next is the name of the contracted event originates from, and last is the event type defined in the contract.
+Next, is the name of the contracted event originates from, and last is the event type defined in the contract.

 There is an unlimited amount of events that can be defined on Flow, but you should know about the most common ones.

 ### FLOW Token Events

-The FLOW Token contract is the contract that issues a core FLOW token.
+The FLOW Token contract uses the fungible token standard on Flow and is the contract that issues a core FLOW token.
 As with any contract, it can emit events when interacted with.
 When we transfer the FLOW token, events are emitted.
 You can find a lot of details on the events emitted in the [FLOW Token documentation](../concepts/core-contracts/03-flow-token.md).

-The most popular events are when tokens are transferred which is accomplished with two actions: withdrawing tokens from the payer and depositing tokens in the receiver.
+The most common events are when tokens are transferred which is accomplished with two actions: withdrawing tokens from the payer and depositing tokens in the receiver.
 Each of those action has a corresponding event:

 **Withdraw Tokens**